micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

 # PART III: ASTROLOGY

-## TRANSITION TO PUT AT THE END OF THE PREVIOUS SECTION

-Good idea on how to connect with the archetype, we can personalize how we work with Strength by adding astrology.
-Make sure you have your natal chart handy.

 ## THE REAL BEGINNING

 The stars do not map out our lives; they only show us the edges of our comfort zones.
 Astrology should put us in touch with our limits and motivate us to test them, joyfully and compassionately, as acts of cosmic self-love.
 We envision your life as a luminous jewel spinning in space, every facet a wonder to behold, and hope this work inspires you to go star-gazing with us.